 Rabbi Michael Sommer

-He served two years as a full-time rabbi at Congregation B'nai Torah in Highland Park, Illinois.
-He simultaneously served two years as the Jewish Lens instructor at North Shore Congregation Israel using digital photography to teach students how to read images and represent Jewish values photographically.
-Prior to the that he spent six years as the Director of Youth Programming at Am Shalom in Glencoe, Illinois, leading children's High Holy Day services, planning and leading high school mitzvah trips, leading the annual confirmation retreat, teaching religious and Hebrew school, and planning and coordinating all youth programming.
-As a student rabbi he served congregations in Texarkana, Texas and Fayetteville, Georgia.
-In 2001 he served as the NFTY-Ohio Valley Regional Advisor.
+Prior to founding Har Shalom, Rabbi Sommer interimmed at Temple B'nai Israel in Aurora, IL for four months.
+Rabbi Sommer also previously served as senior and assistant rabbi at Temple B'nai Torah in Highland Park two of its last three years prior to its closing.
+During that time he taught the Jewish Lens curriculum at North Shore Congregation Israel in Glencoe.
+Prior to that he spent six years as the Director of Youth Programming at Am Shalom in Glencoe, Il., planning and coordinating all youth programming including: leading children's High Holy Day services, planning and leading high school programs and mitzvah trips, leading the annual confirmation retreat, and teaching religious and Hebrew school.

-Rabbi Sommer has a wide range of training, including certification as a Divorce Mediator from the Northwestern University School of Continuing Studies, and Clinical Pastoral training at Cincinnati Children's Hospital.
-Rabbi Sommer trained to be a military chaplain in the United States Army and was honorably discharged in the summer of 2003 at the rank of Lieutenant.
+Rabbi Sommer's wide range of training includes certification as a Divorce Mediator from the Northwestern University School of Continuing Studies, Clinical Pastoral Education training at Cinicnnati's Children's Hospital and Chaplaincy training in the United States Army.
+Rabbi Sommer received an honorable discharge at the rank of Lieutenant in the summer of 2003.